HeriYantodotDev/joke-factory-server/README.md

 # Joke Factory Project
-This is my first full stack project using TypeScript, and also my first time practicing Test-Driven Development (TDD) since the beginning.
-Through TDD, I'm ensuring that I can produce clean code by regularly refactoring my codebase.

 The Joke Factory project is a simple platform for users to share and read jokes.
 Users can submit their own jokes, review existing jokes, and leave comments.

+This projects serves as my practice to learn about Test-Driven Development (TDD) in TypeScript.
+Through TDD, I'm practicing to produce clean code by regularly refactoring my codebase.

+## Getting Started

+- Test:
+  - Running all the test one by one `npm run test:inband`
+  - Running One file test and re-run the test after saving the files `npm run test:one:watch`
+- Running the development server:
+  - `npm run prestart` Then `npm run start:server`

 ## Current Status
-I'm still working on the back end, so the project is not yet fully functional.
-However, I'm making progress and hope to have a working version soon.
+Working In Progress

 ## Main Technologies Used
 This project is built using the following technologies: